aeparson/DogGroomingUI/README.md

-# Hotel Rentals, Inc.
+# Leila's Grooming.

-This is a starter project for a Hotel Company that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a starter project for a Grooming Service that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Install Prerequisites
 Ensure that you have ESLint installed to your code editor.
 In the packate-lock.json file, make sure that you have the following line <"eslint-config-airbnb": "^18.2.1"> to configure your ESLint.